AliciaMMorgan/cross-industry-pm-playbook/lessons-learned/README.md

 - More reading references and articles
 - Optional visuals or frameworks

-Stay tuned and explore the rest of the [Cross-Industry PM Playbook](https://github.com/AliciaMMorgan/cross-industry-pm-playbook) for tools, templates, and use cases.
+Stay tuned and explore the rest of the [Cross Industry PM Playbook](https://github.com/AliciaMMorgan/cross-industry-pm-playbook) for tools, templates, and use cases.